haskell/ghcide/bench/README.md

 This folder contains two Haskell programs that work together to simplify the performance analysis of ghcide:

 - `exe/Main.hs` - a standalone benchmark runner.
-Run with `stack exec ghcide-bench`
+Run with `stack run ghcide-bench`
 - `hist/Main.hs` - a Shake script for running the benchmark suite over a set of commits.
   - Run with `stack bench` or `cabal bench`,
   - Requires a `ghcide-bench` binary in the PATH (usually provided by stack/cabal),